The Truth About Checking Email While on Vacation

 Skim Your Messages

-Skim your email messages, delete the junk, reply to only those that need an immediate response and save the rest for when you get back.
-Here are tips for getting your email under control.
+In an effort to keep your email inbox under control, skim your email messages, delete the junk, reply to only those that need an immediate response and save the rest for when you get back.

 Don't Feel Guilty